The fall and rise of Hatchlands Beatie Sumner

 At the end of his tether, Arthur shockingly had Beatie declared a ward of court, the couple now legally bound against communicating.
 Arthur’s troubles continued as his debts mounted.
 Astonishingly, as a solution to their financial worries Mrs Sumner demanded £3,000 from Charles Hoare before leaving for Germany with Beatie and her Uncle Fitz.
 Unknown to Mrs Sumner, Fitz already owed money to Charles and ended up passing letters between the forbidden couple.

 In 1883 Beatie turned 21 and, no longer under court protection, moved in with Charles instantly.
 It was not to be happily ever after, the relationship crumbling when Charles heard about the contempt of court case being built against him.
 Fitz confessed his involvement alongside testimonies from servants who had been party to their secret meetings.

-Beatie and Charles got off lightly, being ordered to pay court costs but the scandal caused waves.
+Beatie and Charles got off lightly, being ordered to pay court costs but the scandal caused shockwaves through polite society.
 Beatie’s parents fled to Malta, never to return.
-Uncle Fitz’s reputation lay in tatters and another uncle, Colonel Kingscote who’d brought the case to court, was forced to resign from parliament and withdrew from public life.
+Uncle Fitz’s reputation lay in tatters and another uncle, Colonel Kingscote who’d brought the case to court, was forced to resign from parliament and withdrew from public life entirely.

 Happily, Beatie retained her spirit and independence and she went on to live an incredible life.
-She spent time aboard the naval training ship Mercury and eventually married cricketing superstar C.B.
-Fry, becoming a society power couple to rival the Beckhams.
+She spent time aboard the naval training ship Mercury and eventually married cricketing superstar CB Fry, the pair becoming a society power couple to rival the Beckhams.